 Given the voting arithmetic in the Dáil there is a real prospect of the Bill becoming law.
 If the Bill is enacted it will place unwarranted pressure on the Governor of the Central Bank and could potentially create tensions with the ECB, which will undoubtedly interpret the legislation as a threat to the independence of the Central Bank in its role as the guardian of the stability of the financial system.

-For further information on this topic please contact Enda Newton (Partner), or your usual AMOSS contact.
+For further information on this topic please contact Brid McCoy (Partner), or your usual AMOSS contact.